erjank/teaching/README.md

 2012, and the results were everything we'd hoped for.
-Designing lessons with different stage of cognitive development in mind, using live coding instead of slides, and adopting lightweight real-time assessment mechanisms[^1] all made our workshops more effective.
+Designing lessons with different stage of cognitive development in mind, using live coding instead of slides, and adopting lightweight real-time assessment mechanisms (most involving sticky notes) all made our workshops more effective.

 What made the biggest difference, though, was offering a short course to introduce people to these techniques and the ideas behind them.